greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/cos-legal-corporate-affairs_1_1.md

 ---
-title: "Chief of Staff, Legal and Corporate Affairs"
+title: Chief of Staff, Legal and Corporate Affairs
 description: Chief of Staff and strategic partner to the Chief Legal Officer
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/cos-legal-corporate-affairs_1_1/
+linkTitle: Chief of Staff, Legal and Corporate Affairs
+type: docs
 ---

 ## Chief of Staff, Legal & Corporate Affairs